 - 1. A reduction in I{thd} of 73% at transformer ETV2. - 2.
 V{thd} reduction throughout the distribution system.
 (Near 50% at PP5.) - 3.
-A reduction in neutral current (I_n) upstream of the harmonic mitigation equipment.
-By 76% at the secondary of transformer ETV2. - 4.
-Neutral-ground voltage (V{n-g}) reduction at all power panels (3.3V to 1.3V at PP5).

-5. Ground current (I_g) reduction throughout the distribution system (from 7.5 to 1.3 at PP5).
+A reduction in I_n upstream of the harmonic mitigation equipment.
+(By 76% at the secondary of transformer ETV2.) - 4.
+V{n-g} reduction at all power panels. - 5.
+I_g reduction throughout the distribution system (from 7.5 to 1.3 at PP5).

-Operational benefits that can be attributed to these power quality improvements include a reduction in the video noise by approximately 75%, cooler running neutral conductors, transformer and UPS and near unity power factor which has freed up capacity for future load growth.
+Operational benefits that can be attributed to these power quality improvements include a reduction in the video noise by approximately 75%, cooler running neutral conductors, transformer and UPS and near unity power factor which freed up capacity for future load growth.